 Click here to apply!
 Deadline to apply: January 11, 2021, 5pm ET.

-Applicants will be notified regarding admission by January 20, 2021. *** New note to applicants: please follow-up with a confirmation email to email@example.com any time before January 20th. ***
+Applicants will be notified regarding admission by January 20, 2021. *** New note to applicants: due to an issue with the application form we are asking all applicants to please follow-up with a confirmation email to firstname.lastname@example.org any time before the end of January.
+Thank you! ***

 If you have any questions regarding applying, if you require assistance in completing this application or you would prefer to apply using an alternate format (ie. over the phone, video, or anything else), please contact Amanda Lin at email@example.com.